ned13/convert-to-pdf/Readme.md

 ### Prepare S3 Bucket
-- I got AmazonS3FullAccess, you should have getObject and putObject at least.
+- My IAM account got AmazonS3FullAccess, you should have getObject and putObject at least.
 - Configure Lambda Function's role to access S3 bucket: https://repost.aws/zh-Hant/knowledge-center/lambda-execution-role-s3-bucket
-- create a bucket `iqc-convert-to-pdf`
+- Create a bucket `iqc-convert-to-pdf`
-- create a folder `iqc-convert-to-pdf/in`, for incoming file.
+- Create a folder `iqc-convert-to-pdf/in`, for incoming file.
-- create a folder `iqc-convert-to-pdf/out`, for converted file.
+- Create a folder `iqc-convert-to-pdf/out`, for converted file.
-- since this Lambda function is for POC, the bucket is hard-coded in code.
+- Since this Lambda function is for POC, the bucket is hard-coded in code.
+- Create a event notification to notify Labmda function `conver-to-pdf`
+    * Event name: InFolderObjectIsAddedOrModified
+    * Prefix: in/
+    * Event types: Object creation: ✔️All object created events
+    * Destination: Lambda fuction
+    * Specify Lambda function: Choose from your Lambda functions.

+- After the S3 event notification is created, a *Resource-based policy statements* would be created for S3 invoking Lambda function.

 ## Run